matthewyccheung/matthewyccheung.github.io/_posts/2023-05-10-barbara-cheifet-talk-nbt.md

 Lot of great information in this very unique 30 minute lightning talk (12 min presentation + 18 min Q&A) that many of us spent a lot of time navigating and discovering as (former) grad students or (i'm guessing) even early career faculty about finding the right venue, submitting, editing, and reviewing.

-Here are the top ten tips that Barbara has:
+Here are the top ten tips that Barbara has for us:

 <h2> 1.
 Aim high, but realistically </h2>